NSLS Blog | News, Articles & Information for Students

 Goal setting is supposed to be an inspirational process to help you write down your goals and map out the steps to achieve them.
 However, for some, this process is overwhelming, confining, and even intimidating, especially as you think about the steps and challenges you may face along the way.

-But for your dreams to become a reality, you must stop hoping to achieve your goals and map out the specific steps you'll take to achieve them.
-Luckily, setting SMART goals is an easy process that ensures you're setting realistic and achievable goals, while also providing you the opportunity to adjust them as needed.
+But for your dreams to become a reality, you must stop hoping to achieve your goals and map out the actionable steps you'll take to achieve them.
+Luckily, setting SMART goals is an easy process that ensures you're setting rewarding and actionable goals, while also providing you the opportunity to adjust them as needed.

 Let's dive into why goal setting is important and how to create your SMART goals.